adexaja/pet-emotions-tracker/README.md

 This is a simple application that allows you to track your pet's emotions.

 Log your pet's emotions and see how they change over time and analyze using AI.
-(OpenAI)
+(Claude/Antropic)

 ## Features